Larne gun-running: Preparations and transport

-On 30 March 1914, these weapons were being loaded onto the SS Fanny on the Baltic island of Langeland when Danish customs officials seized the papers of the ship.
+On 30 March 1914, these weapons were being loaded onto the steamship Fanny on the Baltic island of Langeland when Danish customs officials seized the papers of the ship.
 The customs officials suspected that the cargo might contain weapons to arm militant Icelandic home rulers who sought independence from Denmark.
 The SS Fanny managed to escape into a gale and sailed outside Danish territorial waters.
 In covering the incident on 1 April, The Times newspaper predicted that the guns were destined for Ulster rather than Iceland.